 Google is testing a prompt within the Chrome app to encourage users to update Chrome.
 This will help those who do not auto-update their Android apps.

 Using the latest version of apps is one of the security best practices.
-So we can even call this a step towards helping users keep their browser up to date.
+So we can even call this a step towards helping users keep their browsers up to date.

 Available in Canary version of Chrome